mopidy/mopidy/docs/extensiondev.rst

 :mod:`ConfigParser` compatible config section.
 The config section's name must be the same as the extension's short name, as defined in the ``entry_points`` part of ``setup.py``, for example ``soundspot``.
-All extensions must include an ``enabled`` config which should default to ``true``.
+All extensions must include an ``enabled`` config which normally should default to ``true``.
 Provide good defaults for all config values so that as few users as possible will need to change them.
 The exception is if the config value has security implications; in that case you should default to the most secure configuration.
 Leave any configurations that doesn't have meaningful defaults blank, like ``username`` and ``password``.
 In the example below, we've chosen to maintain the default config as a separate file named ``ext.conf``.
 This makes it easy to e.g.